OpenWater Group

 What is not permitted:

-Cold-pitching products, services, or business opportunities to Members you have not built a relationship with, whether through the Platform, at Events, or through any other channel.
+Cold-pitching products, services, or business opportunities to Members you have not built a relationship with, whether through the Platform, Beacon, at events, or through any other channel.

 Sending mass or bulk messages promoting a product, service, event, or opportunity.

-Using OpenWater member information (including names, email addresses, phone numbers, LinkedIn profiles, or any other contact information) to build marketing lists, sales pipelines, or prospect databases.
+Using OpenWater member information — including names, email addresses, phone numbers, LinkedIn profiles, or any information discovered through Beacon — to build marketing lists, sales pipelines, or prospect databases.

-Scraping, systematically collecting, exporting, copying, or harvesting member data from the Platform, member directory, or any other OpenWater resource, whether manually or through automated means.
+Scraping, systematically collecting, exporting, copying, or harvesting member data from the Platform, Beacon, member directory, or any other OpenWater resource.

-Treating Events, the Platform, or community channels primarily as a venue for lead generation or customer acquisition rather than genuine professional engagement.
+Treating events, the Platform, Beacon, or community channels primarily as a venue for lead generation or customer acquisition rather than genuine professional engagement.

-Repeatedly promoting your own products, services, or business interests in community conversations or on the Platform in a way that feels disproportionate or commercial.
+Repeatedly promoting your own products, services, or business interests in a way that feels disproportionate or commercial.

 When in doubt, ask yourself: am I contributing to this community, or am I selling to it?
 If a Member or staff member tells you something feels like solicitation, accept the feedback and adjust.
 Continuing after feedback is a violation of this Code.

 We encourage Members to share their OpenWater experience publicly.
-When Members post about meaningful connections, new ventures, career milestones, or great events, it reflects the value of the community and helps others discover it.
-Sharing your OpenWater story on LinkedIn, social media, or other public platforms is welcome and appreciated.
+Sharing your story on LinkedIn, social media, or other public platforms is welcome and appreciated.

 What we encourage: